-- 79. The audit committee should include a separate section in the annual report describing the work of the committee in discharging its responsibilities, signed by the Chairman. - 80.
-The audit committee section should include the following matters: - a summary of the role and work of the audit committee; - the names and qualifications of all members of the audit committee during the period, if not provided elsewhere; - the number of audit committee meetings; - a summary of the review of the audit committee's effectiveness, including how the performance evaluation has been conducted; - an explanation of how the committee has assessed the effectiveness of the external audit process and of the approach taken to the appointment or reappointment of the external auditor; the length of tenure of the current audit firm; the current audit partner name, and for how long the partner has held the role; when a tender was last conducted; an indication in advance of when the next tender process will be undertaken and an explanation of changes to the intended tender timing; - if the external auditor provides non-audit services, the committee's policy for approval of non-audit services; how auditor objectivity and independence is safeguarded; the audit fees for the statutory audit of the company's consolidated financial statements paid to the auditor and its network firms for audit related services and other non-audit services, including the ratio of audit to non-audit work; and for each significant engagement, or category of engagements, explain what the services are and why the audit committee concluded that it was in the interests of the company to purchase them from the external auditor; and - the significant issues that the committee considered, including: - issues in relation to the financial statements and how these were addressed, having regard to matters communicated to it by the auditors; - the nature and extent of interaction (if any) with the FRC's Corporate Reporting Review team; and - where a company's audit has been reviewed by the FRC's Audit Quality Review team, the Committee should discuss the findings with their auditors and consider whether any of those findings are significant and, if so, make disclosures about the findings and the actions they and the auditors plan to take.
-This discussion should not include disclosure of the audit quality category.
+- 80. The audit committee has a role in ensuring that shareholder interests are properly protected in relation to financial reporting and internal control.
+The committee should consider the clarity of its reporting and be prepared to meet investors.
+The annual report should include a separate section describing the work of the audit committee in discharging its responsibilities, signed by the chairman. - 81.
+The audit committee section should include the following matters: - a summary of the role and work of the audit committee; - how the audit committee composition requirements have been addressed, and the names and qualifications of all members of the audit committee during the period, if not provided elsewhere; - the number of audit committee meetings; - how the audit committee's performance evaluation has been conducted; - an explanation of how the committee has assessed the effectiveness of the external audit process23 and of the approach taken to the appointment or reappointment of the external auditor; the length of tenure of the current audit firm; the current audit partner name, and for how long the partner has held the role; when a tender was last conducted; and advance notice of any retendering plans24; - if the external auditor provides non-audit services, the committee's policy for approval of non-audit services; how auditor objectivity and independence is safeguarded; the audit fees for the statutory audit of the company's consolidated financial statements paid to the auditor and its network firms for audit related services and other non-audit services, including the ratio of audit to non-audit work; and for each significant engagement, or category of engagements, explain what the services are and why the audit committee concluded that it was in the interests of the company to purchase them from the external auditor; - an explanation of how the committee has assessed the effectiveness of internal audit and satisfied itself that the quality, experience and expertise of the function is appropriate for the business; and - the significant issues that the committee considered, including: - issues in relation to the financial statements and how these were addressed, having regard to matters communicated to it by the auditors;25 - the nature and extent of interaction (if any) with the FRC's Corporate Reporting Review team; and

-&lt;sup>15 'Audit Quality: Practice aid for audit committees', May 2015, may assist in assessing effectiveness
+23 Audit Quality: Practice aid for audit committees (May 2015) may assist in assessing effectiveness.